antoinedme/experience-iot/README.md

 The objectives of this technology deployments is done with the aim of:
 - Keeping the elderly safe and well within the community while empowering caregivers with technology tools to help in their daily work
 - Extending the living space for elderly, encouraging them to perform outdoor activities
 - Enhancing physical activity of the elderly using wearable technologies

+### Smart Living Framework

-### Ubiquitous Service MAnagement and Reasoning archiTecture
+#### Ubiquitous Service MAnagement and Reasoning archiTecture

 The Ubiquitous Service MAnagement and Reasoning archiTecture (UbiSmart) platform makes use of standard commercialized sensors producing events, a gateway UbiGate that relays the structured event data to the main component – the Server written in Node.js.
 Eventually, notifications are sent to other devices as part of Service Provisioning.
 The reasoning is situated in the server: incoming events are stored in a database, translated in triples using Notation3 format and queued to be processed within the reasoning cycle.